 Many patients injured after taking Prozac have sued the manufacturer Eli Lilly.
 This includes women who took Prozac during pregnancy and subsequently gave birth to children with birth defects.
 Other cases involve the families of patients who took Prozac and later committed suicide or developed suicidal behavior.
 Some patients who developed serotonin syndrome after taking Prozac have also sued.

 These product liability lawsuits accuse Eli Lilly of failing to warn doctors and patients about the risks associated with Prozac.
 They claim that better warnings could have prevented patient injuries and informed doctors and patients about the risks of taking the drug.
 Many lawsuits also claim that Eli Lilly failed to properly test Prozac before the drug became available in the marketplace.
 Product liability lawsuits often put forth multiple arguments for why a manufacturer should be liable for patient injuries.
 This is a common and accepted practice.

 Product liability lawsuits can achieve two things.
 First, successful product liability lawsuits can help patients recover compensation for their injuries or injuries sustained by their children.
 This compensation can cover the patient's hospital bills, treatment costs, lost wages from time off work, pain and suffering, and the cost of caring for a child with birth defects.
-If you're interested in pursuing remedies for injuries suffered by you or your child, you should first set up a free claim evaluation with an experienced attorney.
+If you're interested in pursuing remedies for injuries suffered by you or your child, you should first set up a claim evaluation with an experienced attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.